Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Problem Formulation

-The following assumptions are made throughout the paper: \begin{assenum} \item The hypotheses are exhaustive. \item The true parameter and the true hypothesis stay constant during the observation period. \item The variances of the parameters are positive and finite, i.e.,
+The following assumptions are made throughout the paper: \begin{assenum} \item The true parameter and the true hypothesis stay constant during the observation period. \item The variances of $\paramRV_m=[\paramRVElement^1_m,\ldots,\paramRVElement^{K_m}_m]$ are positive and finite, i.e.,